-Manholes and Extensions:
+Manways and Extensions:

-Manhole and extension, circular, minimum 24” in diameter.
-Manhole to be located as indicated on the Drawings.
+Manway and extension, circular, minimum 24” in diameter.
+Manway to be located as indicated on the Drawings.
 Extensions to terminate below grade at a distance determine by the type of frame and cover at grade.
-Storage tank manholes are not meant for any type of traffic loading.
+Storage tank manways are not meant for any type of traffic loading.